An alphabetical list of my lovelies…

 Jenna Gavigan writes middle grade novels and picture books, as well as for television and film.
 She holds a B.A. in creative writing from Columbia University.
 Jenna is a working actress, having appeared on over a dozen television shows (usually crying), half a dozen movies (often crying), and on stage (sometimes crying, sometimes baton-twirling).
 She made her Broadway debut at age sixteen in the Sam Mendes-helmed revival of Gypsy opposite Bernadette Peters, and most recently appeared off-Broadway in the world-premiere of Straight, opposite Jake Epstein.
 Find Jenna online at iamjennagavigan.com, and Twitter and Instagram @Jenna_Gavigan.

-M-E Girard is the author of GIRL MANS UP (HarperCollins Children’s Books, Fall 2016), which was a finalist for the American Library Association’s Morris Award and on the Rainbow List.
+M-E Girard is the Lambda nominated author of GIRL MANS UP (HarperCollins Children’s Books, Fall 2016), which was a finalist for the American Library Association’s Morris Award and on the Rainbow List.
 She writes young adult and new adult fiction about queer girls and was a fellow at the competitive Lambda Literary Writers Retreat for Emerging LGBTQ Voices in 2013 and 2015.
 Girard served on the board of directors of the Writers Community of Durham Region and is a member of SCBWI, Canada East Region.
 She has had short stories published in Plenitude, a magazine of Queer literature, and she is a registered nurse.
 Find M-E online at megirard.com and @ME_Girard.

 Ruth Horowitz writes for both children and adults.
-She is the author of six children’s books, including the forthcoming ARE WE STILL FRIENDS (Scholastic, 2017) illustrated by Blanca Gomez.
+She is the author of six children’s books, including ARE WE STILL FRIENDS (Scholastic, 2017) illustrated by Blanca Gomez.
 Horowitz’s book CRAB MOON (Candlewick, 2000 & 2004), was listed as one of the 10 best children’s books of 2000 by the New York Times and was named an Outstanding Science Trade Book for Children.
 Horowitz also won third place in the 2012 fiction contest for Lilith, the Jewish feminist magazine, for her short story Letdown.
 A graduate of Hampshire College, Horowitz studied creative writing with John Irving.
 Find her online at ruthhorowitz.com, givinguptheghost.com, and @RuthHorowitz.